Happy to have you along as we kick off a brand new week of broadcast excellence.

 I don't jump on bandwagons.

-That's from the British, you know, early in the 50s in 1952, they got their independence, but they didn't get the freedom.
+In 1952, they got their independence, but they didn't get the freedom.

-Well, this is for for liberty and freedom.
+Well, this is for liberty and freedom.

-And we as a free world here, we should support those people.
+And we, as a free world here, we should support those people.

-You are conservative, I am conservative.
+You are conservative.

-Look, I don't belong to any party.
+Look, I belong to any part of the country.

 Wait a second now.

-I have I don't know why you're hitting me.
+I have, I don't know why you're hitting me.

 I have never once anywhere at any time on this program opposed freedom.